daphnevee/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 | Meatlovers |               9              |

 #### Answer:
+Based from the results of the query, it can be observed that the there were 3 orders of the Vegetarian type of pizza from Pizza Runner that were successfully delivered to the customers.
+As for the Meatlovers type of pizza, 9 orders were made and successfully delivered to the customers.
 - - - -

 5. How many Vegetarian and Meatlovers were ordered by each customer?